cmgoffena13/networker/README.md

 ## Initial Commands
  - Utilize the `./networker init` command to seed the sqlite database with reference data.
- - Utilize the `./networker network init` command to scan and log network and device information.
+ - Utilize the `./networker network init` command to scan and save network and device information.